 Ribbon and Twine to Garnish the bottles.

-Herbs, Dried Flowers, Citrus or whatever you are using to infuse the sugar.
+Herbs, Dried Flowers, Citrus, or whatever you use to infuse the sugar.

 Directions